google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 #### DoubleClick for Publishers

+DoubleClick for Publishers (DFP) is an ad management platform that helps publishers sell, schedule, deliver, and measure all of their ad inventory.
-DoubleClick for Publishers (DFP) allows publishers who have direct relationships with advertisers to reserve their inventory but also the flexibility to integrate with other auction-based services (like AdSense or Ad Exchange).
+It allows publishers who have direct relationships with advertisers to reserve their inventory but also the flexibility to integrate with other auction-based services (like AdSense or Ad Exchange).

 Similar to Google Adsense,